 How do you know if your air conditioner is cooling?

-Another scorching summer will be here any day, so make sure your air conditioner or conditioning is ready so that you don’t have to have an expensive home air conditioner repair bill, or worse, a new unit.
-The following is a checklist that will tell if your home and HVAC is ready to do its thing:
+Another scorching summer will be here any day, so make sure your air conditioner or conditioning is ready so that you don’t have to have an expensive air conditioner repair bill, or worse, a new unit.
+The following is a checklist that will tell if your home HVAC system is ready to do its thing:

 - The air filters.
 You follow proper homeowner maintenance and have either changed or cleaned the air filter in the last 30 days.

 - The thermostat is powered.
 As a responsible homeowner, you have recently changed the batteries in the thermostat, or you performed the manufacturer’s suggested maintenance test.
 You have the thermostat is in the “on” and “cool” position.

 - You can hear the blower fan.
 You can hear the blower fan whirring with no issues of binding up.

 - The inside temperature is cooler than outside.
 You turned the AC on for a day and came home to a cool house.

 - The air conditioning unit is quiet.
 All you can hear is the normal blower fan whirring sound from the inside and outside components.

 - There is adequate insulation.
 During your recent HVAC system maintenance check-up, either you or an experienced HVAC technician have checked the insulation in the attic and it is ready for another scorching summer that will let the air conditioner cool without overworking.

 - You can minimize excessive sunlight.
 You have blinds and curtains on every window so you can minimize the blistering sun every day.